mdieng123/cloud-guardian-scan-flow/README.md

 # GEMINI VAULT
-IMPORTANT:DELETE CHROMBDB AND EXPORT FILES AFTER EACH RUN TO NOT MIX UP FINDINGS A comprehensive cloud security assessment tool that combines Terraform export capabilities with advanced AI-powered security analysis using Google Gemini and Prowler security scanning.
+IMPORTANT:DELETE CHROMBDB AND EXPORT FILES AFTER EACH RUN TO NOT MIX UP FINDINGS.
+This is a comprehensive cloud security assessment tool that combines Terraform export capabilities with advanced AI-powered security analysis using Google Gemini and Prowler security scanning.

 ## 🚀 Quick Start